-The Community Right to Challenge is a national process being introduced through the Government's Localism Act which came into force in June 2012.
 The Right to Challenge makes it easier for voluntary and community groups or council employees to bid to run council services.

 It provides an opportunity for communities to engage, influence and take responsibility for services which are the most important to their lives working together to build safe, healthy and empowered communities.